Apr. 13 '09

 They've been branded, heavily...before theycould be recognized without type.
 And when they were branded -- first shown to the public -- they had type, Firebrand.
 Branding needed type before icon-only recognition was even possible.

-@JF, although some designs in the gallery may not be "gallery material" in terms of graphically unbalanced, that is besides the fact.
+%5EThank you for sharing Roy, completely agree with you.*@JF, although some designs in the gallery may not be %22gallery material%22 in terms of graphically unbalanced, that is besides the fact.
 On the other side, if type-only designs (wordmarks) are allowed in the gallery, then how is it reasonable to say that mark-only designs should be discouraged from getting the attention they deserve on the front page.
 If a designer produces a beautiful piece of art, such as this one, and the client requests to not have any type with it, then how is it fair the designer should not be recognized by any possibility of having it featured in the gallery?

 Did you take down your showcase JF?
 I'd like to see more work from you.